GLBA Assessments, Compliance & Consulting Services

 GLBA Assessments, Compliance & Consulting

-FLANK provides GLBA assessments, compliance and general consulting services for businesses throughout North America.
+FLANK provides GLBA assessments, compliance & consulting services, along with world-class information security policy toolkits - including a GLBA Compliance Toolkit - for businesses throughout North America.
 As for the Gramm–Leach–Bliley Act (GLBA),which is also known as the Financial Services Modernization Act of 1999, it effectively repealed an important component of the Glass-Stegall Act of 1933, but for compliance purposes, it also contains the following three (3) critically important components regarding the privacy of information, for which "financial institutions" need to be aware of:

 - Financial Privacy Rule